KTRosenberg/ProjectionDraw/README.md

 rotate the sphere on the y-axis to trace a circular path around the equator.
 Deleting the sphere would leave a circular path.
 Alternatively, one could point at the center of the sphere, hold draw, and walk around the sphere (comparable to a sculptor’s way of thinking).
-Implementation: Unity engine project using HTC Vive by default
+Implementation: Unity engine project using HTC Vive.

 ### Demo Videos: